Skip to main content

 How I Used Bedrock Balm During Mastectomy Recovery

 I originally created Bedrock Balm to be a multipurpose, soothing zinc-based cream for everyone in my family.
-I never dreamed it would become my post-surgery skincare hero.
+I never dreamed it would become my surgery skincare salvation dealing with breast cancer.

 Here’s how I used it after my mastectomy: